Welcome to the

 Postdoctoral Researcher

-I am currently pursuing my PhD degree in mechanical engineering at Johns Hopkins University, using optical tools to study the molecular properties of biological samples.
-Starting this fall, I will join the Tadesse lab as a postdoctoral fellow and begin working on developing Raman spectroscopy-based platforms for rapid and accurate diagnostics.
+I completed my PhD degree in mechanical engineering at Johns Hopkins University, using optical tools to study the molecular properties of biological samples.
+I am a postdoctoral fellow and begin working on developing Raman spectroscopy-based platforms for rapid and accurate diagnostics.
 In my free time, I enjoy climbing and exploring local ice cream shops!

 yanmin